Troubleshooting Seed Starting Problems and How To Fix Them

 Seeds must be kept moist to germinate.
 It is very important that they do not dry out once the seeds start to germinate.
 This is especially true for pelleted seeds.
 Pelleted seeds are covered in a fine coating of talc or clay powder mixed with a sticking agent.
 If this mixture dries out at all during the germination process, it turns into a very hard coating and makes it nearly impossible for the seed inside to germinate and emerge.
 A very easy technique is to pre-moisten your seed starting mix or soil prior to seeding.
 This will greatly improve your germination rates.
 To help maintain adequate soil moisture levels after sowing your seeds, use a plastic dome to cover your trays or pots.
 Water with a spray bottle or a misting head on your hose to avoid disturbing the soil and your seeds.
 Once the seeds have germinated and the plants have emerged from the soil, you can remove the plastic dome as you see fit.

 Germination issues are common when moisture levels are not properly maintained.
 Water management for multi-pelleted seed is similar to that of a clay pellet.
 The water-soluble wax of these pellets takes longer to completely dissolve even when fully submerged in water.
 Do not attempt to dissolve the pellet within a single watering.
 Instead, maintain a moisture level of four to five (medium wet to saturated) from sowing until the pellet is fully dissolved.
+The use of plastic domes or regular misting is helpful in keeping the adequate moisture until the seed germinates.
 Once the sowing stage begins, if the pellets dry out, they become hard to dissolve.

 Reason #6: Too Much Moisture